Where to Stay in the Algarve (2026): Best Areas by Travel Style

 Best for Culture & Food

-- Tips: Plan for markets (Olhão), seafood villages (Santa Luzia), museums (Faro), and evening fado.
+- Tips: Plan for markets (Olhão), seafood villages (Santa Luzia), museums (Faro), and local wine tastings in the Silves hills.

 Best Car-Free Bases